 Special Considerations

-When writing an authorization letter to give permission to another person so that they can act on your behalf, there are some special considerations that you should always have in mind.
-With these tips, you will be able to write a proper authorization letter.
-These are:
+When writing to give permission to another person so that they can act on your behalf, there are some special considerations that you should always have in mind.
+With these tips, you will be able to write a proper letter of authorization.

 Type your letter for a professional appearance

-Instead of writing your authorization letter by hand, you should type the letter.
+Instead of writing it by hand, you should type the letter.
 This ensures that it can be easily read and offers a professional appearance.
-Since this letter is legally binding, it is bound to go through many inspections.
+Since it is legally binding, it is bound to go through many inspections.
 Typing your letter will ensure that it is in a proper condition to be used in court if need be.

 Identify all three parties clearly

-The three parties, the original rights holder (you), the relevant parties that are needed to facilitate any transactions, and the third party who is supposed to act on your behalf, must be mentioned in the letter clearly.
-The first party (you) can be a parent or the bank owner, while the second party can either be a child care worker or the bank.
+The three parties—the original rights holder (you), the relevant parties that are needed to facilitate any transactions, and the third party who is supposed to act on your behalf—must be mentioned in the letter.
+The first party (you) can be a parent or the bank owner, while the second party can either be a childcare worker or the bank.

 The letter is meant to address the second party to inform them that you (the first party) have authorized the third party to act on your behalf.
-Furthermore, it should explain to the second party all the rights that you have given to the second party.
+Furthermore, it should explain to the second party all the rights that you have given them.
 In case you do not know the second party, it is best to acknowledge them as “To whom it may concern.”

 Use a proper business tone

-You letter should maintain a business tone.
-Since it is an official letter, you will need to observe a professional tone when writing it.
+Your letter should maintain a business tone.
+Since it is an official document, you will need to observe a professional tone when writing it.

 Be polite